barth-lab/Dimeric_MultiDomain_Biosensor_Builder/README.md

 Once you have copied over the file, you can build Rosetta following the standard process: https://www.rosettacommons.org/demos/latest/tutorials/install_build/install_build

 All Python scripts should work with the most up-to-date version of Python (as of December 2023), but we will assume you are using Python 3.10 to keep it compatible with the work described in our paper.
+You cannot use Python 2.
 We recommend first creating a safe conda environment (https://docs.conda.io/projects/conda/en/latest/index.html) to work in.
 For example,

 ```
 conda create --name py310 python=3.10